- St. Vincent’s University Hospital, The School of Psychotherapy, Specific Modality Training 2019-2021

-Larisa is currently studying Specific Modality Training in St. Vincent’s Hospital, the School of Psychotherapy.
+Larisa is a graduate of the Specific Modality Training in St. Vincent’s Hospital, the School of Psychotherapy.
 She is a psychology graduate and holds a Master’s degree in Psychoanalytic Psychotherapy from DBS.
-She is a fully qualified Psychoanalytic Psychotherapist.
-She works with the code of ethics in conformity with APPI which are under the umbrella of PCI.
+She is a fully qualified and accredited psychoanalytic psychotherapist and works with the code of ethics in conformity with APPI which are under the umbrella of PCI.

 Larisa has experience with a wide range of symptoms that include but are not limited to: